-We plan to set a market price for the Maestro System in the United States that is comparable to other high-end, active implantable devices such as implantable cardioverter defibrillators (ICDs), neurostimulation devices for chronic pain, and cochlear implant systems.
+We plan to set a market price for the Maestro System in the United States that is comparable to other high-end, active implantable devices such as implantable cardioverter defibrillators, neurostimulation devices for chronic pain, and cochlear implant systems.
 We expect that the procedure will be performed in the outpatient setting.

 We believe that establishing appropriate third-party coverage for the therapy should be achievable as important structural elements are already in place.
 Physician claims for payment use Current Procedural Terminology, Fourth Edition (CPT) billing codes to describe procedures and services performed.
 Currently, there are established CPT codes for the implantation of cranial nerve pulse generators and related leads, and we expect providers may seek payment for our therapy based on these codes.
-In addition, we have applied for several unique CPT Category III codes with the American Medical Association's CPT Advisory Committee for a Vagus Nerve Blocking Therapy procedure.
-We were recently informed that six of the CPT Category III codes were approved and will be listed in the July edition of the CPT billing codes.
-We intend to use these categories to build evidence for a possible application for a CPT Category I Code at a later date.
+In addition, we have applied for unique CPT Category III codes with the American Medical Association's CPT Advisory Committee for a Vagus Nerve Blocking Therapy procedure and received approval for six of them.
+The approved CPT Category III codes were listed in the July 2012 edition of the CPT billing codes.
+We intend to use the approved codes to build evidence for a possible application for a CPT Category I Code at a later date.
 With respect to possible usage of our product in the hospital inpatient setting, hospital inpatient billing is referenced by International Classifications of Diseases, 9th Revision, Clinical Modification (ICD-9-CM) procedure codes.
 There is an existing ICD-9-CM diagnosis code for morbid obesity and our studies are intended to provide the necessary outcomes data to link appropriate billing codes with the ICD-9 diagnosis code for morbid obesity.
-By October 2013, health plans and providers must replace the ICD-9-CM system and begin using the newer ICD-10-CM system for billing hospital inpatient procedures.
-The U.S. Department of Health and Human Services has recently announced its intentions to initiate a process to postpone this compliance date.
+By October 2014, health plans and providers must replace the ICD-9-CM system and begin using the newer ICD-10-CM system for billing hospital inpatient procedures.
 The ICD-10-CM system should not impact coverage decisions, but could impact reimbursement for various procedures.
 Our clinical trial data substantiating VBLOC therapy will also be used to seek coverage of VBLOC therapy for patients with morbid obesity and appropriate reimbursement for surgeons and hospitals under the codes already in place.

-CMS, the federal agency that administers the Medicare program, has issued a national coverage determination for several specific types of bariatric surgery, which we view as positive, potential precedent and guidance to factors that CMS might use in deciding to cover our therapy.
+CMS, the federal agency that administers the Medicare program, issued a national coverage determination for several specific types of bariatric surgery in 2006, which we view as positive, potential precedent and guidance to factors that CMS might use in deciding to cover our therapy.
 The policy indicates that Medicare will cover these bariatric surgical procedures when they are performed in an approved Bariatric Center of Excellence by a bariatric surgeon who also meets established requirements.
 Subjects with a BMI greater than or equal to 35, at least one obesity-related disease or disorder and who were previously unsuccessful with medical treatment for obesity are considered eligible.
 However, the policy reiterates that treatments for obesity alone are not covered, because such treatments are not considered reasonable and necessary.
 Although Medicare policies are often emulated or adopted by other third-party payors, other governmental and private insurance coverage currently varies by carrier and geographic location.
 We intend to actively work with major insurance carriers as well as CMS to obtain coverage for procedures using our product.